leonvian/Google-Services-API-Facade/README.md

 GoogleMaps-Service-Example
 ==========================

-This project is a example of how to use - GooglePlaces, GoogleDirection and GoogleLocation API's.
+This project is a easy way to call - GooglePlaces, GoogleDirection and GoogleLocation API's.